ayforbes/CS-441-Final-Project/README.txt

 To run this code locally:

-	Install all files to a new folder, strictly maintaining the directory structure in GitHub
+	Install all files to a new folder, strictly maintaining the directory structure shown in GitHub

 	Open the folder in VScode